Codecademy/docs/content/git/concepts/rm/rm.md

 The `git rm` commands supports several options, including:

-- -f, --force: used to forcefully remove a file.
+- `-f`, `--force`: Used to forcefully remove a file.
 Use with caution as it permanently deletes the file from the working directory.

-- --cached: used to remove a file from the Git repository but retain it in your working directory.
+- `--cached`: Used to remove a file from the Git repository but retain it in your working directory.
 It effectively stops tracking the file, but the file itself remains in your local filesystem.

-- -r: used to remove a directory and its contents recursively.
+- `-r`: Used to remove a directory and its contents recursively.

-- --dry-run: Check what would be removed without actually removing anything.
+- `--dry-run`: Check what would be removed without actually removing anything.

 ### Examples